Rich-Harris/magic-string/README.md

 ### s.replace( regexpOrString, substitution )

 String replacement with RegExp or string.
-When using a RegExp, replacer function is also supported.
+The `substitution` parameter supports strings and functions.
 Returns `this`.

 ```ts
 import MagicString from 'magic-string';